nespinoza/lcogtDD/README.md

 To use the code is simple:

-1. Fill in your LCOGT archive username and password on the `userdata.dat` file.
-   This will be read by the code in order to check for that.

-2. Select the dates between which you want to check data and fill them in the `download_data.py` file, along with the name(s) of the proposal(s) that you want to check data from.
-Also fill in the `datafolder` variable which is the data folder under which you want to download the LCOGT data.
-If you already have LCOGT data, this folder should contain another folder called `raw` and, inside, the frames ordered in sub-folders with the dates of these frames.
+1. Fill in your LCOGT archive `username`, `password`, data folder and the name of the proposals (separated by commas if there are more than one) for which you want to check data on the `userdata.dat` file.
+The `datafolder` variable which you have to fill is the data folder under which you want to download the LCOGT data.
+If you already have LCOGT data, this folder should contain another folder called `raw` and, inside, the frames ordered in sub-folders with the dates of these frames as names.
    For example, if `datafolder = 'myfolder'`, then the data for `20160404` is expected to be under `myfolder/raw/20160404/`.

+2. Select the dates between which you want to check data and fill them in the `download_data.py`.
+The only required input here is the starting date; if the ending date is `None`, then the current date will be used and data will be downloaded from the starting date to today for the given proposal.

 3. Run the `download_data.py` code.
 This will download and save data from the starting date to the end date.